 5.8.15.
 Regular Expression Text Generator

-This section provides a comprehensive description of the Regular Expression Text Generator Rule.
-For a summary of the rule and its compatibility with Privitar jobs and execution environments, see Masking Rule Types.
+This section provides a comprehensive description of the regular expression (regex) text generator.

+For a summary of the rule and its compatibility with Privitar jobs and execution environments, see (1) Masking Rule Types.